 A good while ago, I mentioned an interest in another weird idea – after all, being weird is part of what makes me me.
 This is about a keyboard layout that is different from the “Qwerty” layout we’re all familiar with.

-I had already been toying with the Dvorak layout and had made reasonable progress learning it, but I found that the position of keys used in typical keyboard shortcuts were bothersome – especially Ctrl+Z,X,C,V. Details like that are among the top arguments of the Colemak layout.
+I had already been toying with the Dvorak layout and had made reasonable progress learning it, but I found that the position of keys used in typical keyboard shortcuts were bothersome – especially Ctrl+Z,X,C,V. Details like that are among the top arguments for the Colemak layout.

 As it turns out, when you’ve already been trying to wire your brain to a new layout (Dvorak), it’s really difficult to switch to a new-new layout (Colemak).
 Apparently, my brain recognized that I wasn’t using Qwerty so it went into Dvorak mode.
 But I actually wanted a third mode – confusing!